Apple shareholders to meet as stock at record high

 Last year, in a rare show of strength, Apple shareholders voted for a non-binding proposal to require board directors be elected with a majority vote but Calpers, which put it forward, is reintroducing the measure as Apple has not acted on it.

-The largest U.S. pension fund says that policy would better protects investors' interests but Apple had urged shareholders to vote against the proposal.
+The largest U.S. pension fund says that policy would better protect investors' interests but Apple had urged shareholders to vote against the proposal.

 The company's board has long been criticized for its lack of disclosure, particularly about leadership succession while Steve Jobs battled illnesses whose details were not made public.